isomerpages/moe-plmgss/_announcements/Secondary One Posting and Registration (2025 intake).md

 <p>The Secondary One Registration process will be conducted online, so Secondary
 One students are <strong><u>NOT</u></strong> required to report in person on Registration Day.</p>
-<p>Please click here to access the Sec 1 Registration microsite for the registration
+<p>Please <strong><a href="https://go.gov.sg/plmgss-s1registration" rel="noopener nofollow" target="_blank">click here</a></strong> to
-link and also for other administrative information on various matters.</p>
+access the Sec 1 Registration microsite for the registration link and also for other administrative information on various matters.</p>